rydama/hello-eb-node/README.md

 # What about DB/storage?

 Databases can be expensive.
-For a side project, I don't want to spend $15/month for an RDS instance.
+For a side project, it can be a bit much to spend $15/month for an RDS instance.
 Some options are:

 - Use json files stored in S3
 - Free mongodb sandbox at Mongolab https://mlab.com